danielLeal98/danielLeal98/README.md

 📍: Rio de Janeiro, RJ - Brazil

-🔭: I'm currently work as a Application Development Analyst at A5 Solutions.
+🔭: I'm currently work as a Application Development Analyst at Globo.com.

 🎓: Graduated in information systems at Estácio de Sá.